Learning for Life

 Each child has a ‘Worry Warden’, this is an adult within the school that they children have chosen because they are someone with whom they feel they can share their worries.
 Every class also has a “Worry Monster” to give pupils a voice and to enable them to share their feelings anonymously in a safe environment if they wish.
 Pupils can pop their thoughts into the mouth of the cuddly soft toy Worry Monster, a child in Key Stage 1 explains the monsters job, “he eats up all our worries so we don’t have to worry about them anymore.”
 These worries can then be addressed in circle time.

 We encourage children to take part in a range of activities that promote active citizenship, e.g. charity fundraising, school fundraising, assemblies, class performances.
 The children have the opportunity to hear guest speakers, such as athlete’s, the local vicar and parents/ carers whom we invite into school to talk about their role in creating a positive and supportive community.
 We also take part in themed weeks such as Anti-Bullying week, to ensure children know what bullying is and how to deal with it.

 This year's theme is "Express Yourself".
 Expressing yourself is about finding ways to share feelings, thoughts, or ideas, through creativity.
 This could be through art, music, writing and poetry, dance and drama, photography and film, and doing activities that make you feel good.

 Talking about Mental Health:

-Many young people and their families may be feeling anxious and worried during school closures.
+Many young people and their families may be feeling anxious and worried at different times in the school year.
 The following links are to support your child's wellbeing and mental and physical health.
 Keeping active, getting outside, being creative (e.g. baking or art), mindfulness time (e.g. yoga or colouring), can all help support your child and yourselves.